yanana/scala-style/scaladoc/index.rst

 Methods and Other Members
 -------------------------

 Document all methods.
-As for other documentable entities, the first sentence should be a summary of what the method does.
+As with other documentable entities, the first sentence should be a summary of what the method does.
 Subsequent sentences explain in further detail.
 Document each parameter as well as each type parameter (with ``@tparam``).
 For curried functions, consider providing more detailed examples regarding the expected or idiomatic usage.
 For implicit parameters, take special to care to explain where these parameters will come from